When you are cutting, knowing how to burn more calories will help you reach your goals much faster.

 I’ve done some number crunching for you:

-With a 10 percent increase on your BMR that means boosting your testosterone levels is going to roughly equate to an extra 300 calories per day.
+With a 10 percent increase in your BMR, that means boosting your testosterone levels is going to roughly equate to an extra 300 calories per day.

 - Exercise more